rid47/online_exam/README.txt

 Then follow the subsequent steps on the pormt

-In case of any issue, feedback or suggestion you can mail back to : ridwanmizan@gmail.com
+In case of any issue, feedback or suggestion you can always mail back to : ridwanmizan@gmail.com